 Where to Stay in Adelaide

 While in Adelaide you will need somewhere to stay, and there are plenty of accommodation styles on offer.
-The most popular places to find accommodation are in the centre of Adelaide and out at the seaside suburb of Glenelg which is an easy 20 minute tram ride away from the centre of Adelaide.
+The most popular places to find accommodation are in the centre of Adelaide and out at the seaside suburb of Glenelg.
+Glenelg is an easy 20 minute tram ride away from the centre of Adelaide.

 Styles of accommodation can range from camping grounds to hostels to hotels to apartments.
 If hostels are your choice, I highly recommend visiting the Hostel World website where you will be able to choose and book a hostel to stay in.
 If you are looking for a little more comfort then visit the Booking.com website where you can compare and book the type of room that suits you.
+There are also a number of caravan parks to park up your van and there are some free camps around for those car camping.

 How to get around Adelaide